udoprog/argwerk/README.md

 We *do not* provide:
 * As-close-to correct line wrapping with wide unicode characters as possible (see [textwrap]).
-* Complex command structures like subcommands.
+* Built-in complex command structures like subcommands (see the [subcommands] example for how this can be accomplished).

 For how to use, see the documentation of [argwerk::define] and [argwerk::args].